norulshahlam/tutorial-multiple-db/README.md

 # Multiple databases for Spring Boot

 This tutorial shows how to run Spring Application using multiple databases.
 Database will be
-1. PosrgreSQL database
+1. PostgresSQL database
 2. MySQL database
 3. Oracle database

-As a bonus we will also show how to make a native query of `Tuple` type and how to handle them.
+As a bonus we will also show how to:

+1. Make a native query of `Tuple` type and how to handle them.
+2. Mock `Tuple` type in unit test.

 ### Technology used
 1. Docker